NyacyesaJuruJesse/my-new-project/README.md

 ## Summary

-Smart Study Planner is an AI-assisted tool that helps students plan their study time more efficiently.
-It suggests study schedules based on available time, subjects, and upcoming deadlines to reduce stress and improve learning outcomes.
+Smart Study Planner is an AI-assisted tool designed to help students manage their study time more effectively.
+It generates personalized study schedules based on individual study habits, upcoming deadlines, and available time, aiming to reduce stress and improve learning outcomes.
 ## Background

 Many students struggle with time management, especially when they have multiple subjects, homework, and exams at the same time.
 Poor planning can lead to stress, last-minute cramming, and lower performance.